bugraaktug/walkrie/TECHNICAL.md

 **Note on `discriminator_column`:** the discriminator column must exist as part of a real unique constraint on the sink table — otherwise different mappings will generate mismatched `ON CONFLICT` targets (e.g. some as `(item_id)`, others as `(item_id, category)`), and Postgres will reject whichever ones don't match the actual constraint on the table.

+**Note on `TRUNCATE`:** the discriminator also scopes what a `TRUNCATE` on a mapped source table deletes from the shared sink table.
+If `test_table` above is truncated, only rows with `category = 'test'` are removed — `documents`' rows are untouched.
+If a mapping shares a sink table with others but has no `discriminator_column` configured, a `TRUNCATE` on that mapping's source table deletes **every** row in the sink table, including rows written by the other mappings — configure a discriminator on every mapping that shares a sink table if this matters for your deployment.

 ### Multiple sink blocks

 More than one `[[sink]]` block can be declared — e.g. a `postgres-embedding` sink alongside a `json-output` debug sink: